 About this site

 My website has been online since 2013.
-It serves as my personal wiki where I collect writing and thoughts.
-Some pages are rougher and most useful for me, while others are more polished and made for other readers.
+It serves as a personal wiki where I collect writing and thoughts.
+Some pages are rougher and mostly useful to me, while others are more polished and intended for other readers.
 Cam Pegg’s defunct “Notes to Self” listed the site as a “digital garden”.

-In its current incarnation, the site is a collection of interlinked HTML files output by a custom static site generator and served by Caddy.
-The result is something like a wiki that only one person can edit.
+In its current incarnation, the site is a collection of interlinked HTML files produced by a custom static site generator and served by Caddy.
+The result is a wiki that only one person can edit.

 The static site generator performs the following steps for each page: